 Nonetheless, it’s essential to put the matter in context.
 There is likely more to your German Shepherd’s floppy ears than you may realize.
 Our list of FAQs will address the most common concerns people have about their pup’s floppy ears.

 Why Do Some German Shepherds’ Ears Not Stand Up?

 Several reasons can explain why a German Shepherd’s ears flop down instead of standing upright.
-If it’s a puppy, it may merely mean that the cartilage isn’t strong enough for the task.
+If they’re a puppy, it may merely mean that the cartilage isn’t strong enough to make them stand up.
 These dogs have a dense coat that puts a lot of weight on their ears, relatively speaking.
 Also, large breeds like the German Shepherd mature more slowly than smaller dogs.
-It could just be a matter of time.
+It could just be a matter of time before they pop up.

 Injury or Trauma Damaged the Cartilage